FlankGir1/ImGui-AntiRecoil/README-en.md

 ## Note
 * Can be detected by anti-cheat in each game
-* We will not be held responsible if you are banned.
+* I will not be held responsible if you are banned.

 ### Credit
 * ImGui